Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ANSWER
-Branching is a way of creating another a copy of a
+Branching is a way of creating another acopyy of your project where you can make changes without affecting the original version.
+You can switch between different branches to work on different tasks, like adding new features or fixing bugs, while keeping the main project stable.

+Branching is an important feature for collaborative development on GitHub because it allows everyone collaborating in the project work on their own branches without interfering with others’ works.
+These changes can also be tested before merging them with the main project.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?